 Contrary to what skin care experts and dermatologists tell us, acne-prone skin is deficient in linoleic acid.

-This deficiency plays a major role in the severity of the condition, and using oils high in linoleic acid can help normalize acne symptoms.
+This deficiency plays a major role in the severity of the condition, and using oils high in linoleic acid can help to reduce acne breakouts.

 Why oils high in linoleic acid are vital for treating acne